 Visit our Catalog to learn more about the HAZWOPER 8-Hour Refresher course.

-As a driver, you should expect your motor carrier to shine a spotlight on your safety record, since what you do has a direct impact on what happens to the motor carrier.
-It's also likely to mean more interactions between the FMCSA and individual motor carriers.
+As a commercial motor vehicle (CMV) driver, you should expect your motor carrier to shine a spotlight on your safety record, since what you do has a direct impact on what happens to the motor carrier.
+As an owner-operator or manager, you should expect more interactions between the FMCSA and individual motor carriers.

-AdvanceOnline, in conjunction with the experts from the DOT's Transportation Safety Institute in Oklahoma City, developed quality FMCSR training that covers six of the BASICs on which drivers and motor carriers will be evaluated.
+AdvanceOnline, in conjunction with the subject matter experts from the DOT's Transportation Safety Institute in Oklahoma City, developed quality FMCSR training that covers the acute and critical regulations on which drivers and motor carriers will be evaluated and that impact safety.

 We are continuously developing new courses to add to our Catalog.
 Please check back often to see what new courses we've added.

 Some of the courses are written specifically for supervisors, whereas others are designed for drivers.
-Generally speaking, however, the CSA 2010 courses are intended for any motor carrier personnel who must be knowledgeable about the Federal Motor Carrier Safety Regulations (FMCSRs).
+Generally speaking, however, the CMV Driver and CMV Management courses addressing DOT FMCSA regulations and best practices are intended for any motor carrier personnel who must be knowledgeable about the Federal Motor Carrier Safety Regulations (FMCSRs), such as dispatchers, mechanics, and others.

-Visit our Catalog to learn more about the CSA 2010 courses.
+Visit our Catalog to learn more about the CMV Driver and CMV Motor Carrier Management and other transportation courses.